patrickdappollonio/kubectl-slice/README.md

   kubectl-slice --config config.yaml

 Flags:
-  -c, --config string          path to the config file
-      --dry-run                if true, no files are created, but the potentially generated files will be printed as the command output
+      --allow-empty-kinds      if enabled, resources with empty kinds don't produce an error when filtering --allow-empty-names      if enabled, resources with empty names don't produce an error when filtering -c, --config string          path to the config file --dry-run                if true, no files are created, but the potentially generated files will be printed as the command output
       --exclude strings        resource name to exclude in the output (format <kind>/<name>, case insensitive, glob supported)